ianyoung/corise-advanced-sql/week-1/project-1.md

 - The query in full broken up into subqueries.
 - The suppliers table is cross joined to the customers table to get all suppliers for each customer.
 - The distance between each supplier and customer is calculated and each combination is ranked from closest to furthest in kilometers.
-- The data is returned for the customer and the supplier rated as the closest.
+- `qualify` is used once again used along with the `row_number()` window function to return only the closest supplier by distance in kilometers.
 - Sorted by customer last name and first name.

 *Note that although cross-join is used in this solution with a relative small dataset, in a much larger dataset this may not be feasible.*